xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

 WARNING:
 The registry must remain in `read-only` mode during the migration.
-Only choose this method if you do not need to write to the registry during the migration and your registry contains a relatively small amount of data.

 WARNING:
 If the Pod where the migration is being executed is terminated,